ChipCE/WiFiMan/README.md

 Delete saved config will force esp8266 into config mode.
 This function must be called before .start().
 - .forceApMode()
 Force esp8266 into config mode.
 This function is same as deleteConfig(), but will not delete saved config.
 This function must be called before .start().
-- .setConfigPin(int pinNumber)
+- .setConfigPin(int pinNumber,bool activeState)
 Set auto-connect interrupt pin.
-Pull this pin down for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
+Hold this pin in active state for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
 This function must be called before .start()
 - rebootToApMode()
 Reboot esp8266 and go to config mode.This method is not a member of WiFiMan class and can be called anywhere even when WiFiMan is out of scoop.
 Caution : rebootToApMode use ESP.restart() to reboot the device .
 ESP.restart() may cause ESP8266 to crash at the first restart after serial flashing.For more information , please check [ESP8266 Issues](https://github.com/esp8266/Arduino/issues/1722)